YSI ODO Calibration Utility

 - The X2 YSI ODO script will now use these coefficients while processing the output from the sensor.

-- YSI recommends performing a 1-point DO calibration after installing a new sensor cap.
-Follow the Calibration – Dissolved Oxygen section (page 18) in the manual link below to properly set up the sensor for calibration.
+- YSI recommends performing a 1-point DO calibration when installing a new sensor cap.
+Reference the Calibration – Dissolved Oxygen section (page 18) in the manual at the following link to properly set up the sensor for calibration.

-- After allowing adequate time for the sensor to stabilize ~45-60 seconds, click Calibrate.
+- After allowing adequate time for the sensor to stabilize ~45-60 seconds, then click Calibrate.

 - Note: The X2 compensates for barometric pressure using its internal barometric pressure sensor.

-- Once the process above is complete, test the sensor within the calibration solution to confirm proper values are returned.
+- Once done with above process above, test the sensor in the calibration solution to confirm that it returns proper values.